 9.1 RPF Disclosure

-The draft RPF was posted on the PIG/PMU website on July 10, 2021 (www.XXX).
+The draft RPF was posted on the IG/PMU website on July 10, 2021 (www.XXX).
 The final version of the RPF will be officially submitted to the World Bank for disclosure in English on the WB external webpage by July…, 2021.
-The English and Tajik versions will be also posted on the web page of the CEP/ALRI and or the PIG/PMU.
+The English and Russian or Tajik versions will be also posted on the web page of the CEP/ALRI and or the IG/PMU.
 The final version of this document will be used by respective government agencies and other Project stakeholders during the project implementation.

 9.2 Public Consultations

-The CEP/ALRI and PIG/PMU conducted local public consultations on this draft RPF and invited all interested stakeholder organizations including local representatives of the other Government bodies, such as local branches of CEP/ALRI, agriculture, health & labor departments, local khukumats, jamoats, mahalla leaders, and local NGOs from target sites in 2 locations.
-During the consultations, the CEP/PIG presented a summary of draft E&S instruments, including RPF.
+The CEP/ALRI and IG/PMU conducted local public consultations on this draft RPF and invited all interested stakeholder organizations including local representatives of the other Government bodies, such as local branches of CEP/ALRI, agriculture, health & labor departments, local khukumats, jamoats, mahalla leaders, and local NGOs from target sites in 2 locations.
+During the consultations, the CEP/IG presented a summary of draft E&S instruments, including RPF.
 In particular, the audience was informed about screening of the projects, the Environmental and Social Assessment for Substantial Risk sub-projects, potential impacts which may by generated as well as measures to be taken to prevent/mitigate potential impacts.
 Note that these consultations included resettlement aspects and as such this section only focuses on relevant environmental and social questions that were asked during the consultations.

 Consultation on sub-project social assessments.
 The disclosure of resettlement documents for Substantial Risk subprojects is mandatory, and these are to be made accessible to project-affected groups and local NGOs.
-There will be a round of consultations after preparation of the RAP (including disclosed of the draft RAPs on the CEP/ PIG & ALRI/PMU websites and by presenting their hard copies to the local structures/ khukumats and jamoats).
+There will be a round of consultations after preparation of the RAP (including disclosed of the draft RAPs on the CEP/ IG & ALRI/PMU websites and by presenting their hard copies to the local structures/ khukumats and jamoats).

 Consultation on simple subprojects.
 In the case of new small construction, insignificant reconstruction, change of machinery and equipment etc., which will not have a significant affect on the society, public consultations can be conducted virtually or in key sites in local public administration offices.
 For construction/reconstruction activities a notice plate will be installed at the project site.